OISTE/repository/OWGTMCPS.md

 ### 4.9.6  Revocation checking requirement for relying parties

-The OGTM requires that all parties willing to rely on certificates issued under the Trust Model check the status of these Certificates on each digital signature verification and authentication request using the certificate.
-This requirement can be fulfilled by consulting the most recent CRL from the CA that issued the Certificate or, when available, by using the OGTM Online Certificate Status Protocol Server (OCSP).
+The OWGTM requires that all parties willing to rely on certificates issued under the Trust Model check the status of these Certificates on each digital signature verification and authentication request using the certificate.
+This requirement can be fulfilled by consulting the most recent CRL from the CA that issued the Certificate or, when available, by using the OWGTM Online Certificate Status Protocol Server (OCSP).

-The information necessary to locate these revocation services is included in all OGTM certificates, using the standard CDP and/or AIA extensions.
+The information necessary to locate these revocation services is included in all OWGTM certificates, using the standard CDP and/or AIA extensions.

 ### 4.9.7 CRL issuance frequency

-The OISTE Root CAs used by the CIDPKI issue a full CRL at least every year, with a typical overlapping period of one week.
-This CRL will contain the revoked, if any, certificates for CIDPKI Policy CAs or Issuing CAs, as appropriate for the hierarchy.
+The OISTE Root CAs used by the OWGTM issue a full CRL at least every year, with a typical overlapping period of one week.
+This CRL will contain the revoked, if any, certificates for OWGTM Policy CAs or Issuing CAs, as appropriate for the hierarchy.
 New CRLs are published immediately if a new subordinated CA is revoked.

 The CRL issuance frequency for Subordinate Certification Authorities is as follows:
 - The OWGTM Policy CAs issue a full CRL every month, with a typical overlapping period of 3 days.
 This CRL will contain the revoked, if any, certificates for OWGTM Issuing CAs.
 New CRL are published immediately if a new subordinated CA is revoked.
 - The OWGTM Issuing CAs issue a full CRL every up to four days, with a maximum latency of two additional days in case of service disruption.
 This CRL will contain the revoked, if any, certificates for OWGTM end-users / subscribers.
-For the specific case of SSL and S/MIME certificates, the CIDPKI will ensure the compliance of the Baseline (and Extended Validation, for EV certificates) Requirements of the CA/Browser Forum.
+For the specific case of TLS and S/MIME certificates, the OWGTM will ensure the compliance of the Baseline (and Extended Validation, for EV certificates) Requirements of the CA/Browser Forum.

 ### 4.9.8 Maximum latency for CRLs